 In the unfortunate case that you and your partner have separated, there are a few options available.

 We can separate your policy where one partner, usually the primary policy holder, keeps the same Member number but we change it to a single policy or single parent policy.
 We then create a new policy for the other partner, and they can keep the same level of cover (even if it's a closed product).
-Your dependants can be covered under one policy or both, but please be aware that it's fraudulent to claim for the same treatment under both policies.
+Your dependents can be covered under one policy or both, but please be aware that it's fraudulent to claim for the same treatment under both policies.
 One service can only have benefits paid from one policy and funds will be recovered if it is found that a service has already received benefit entitlements elsewhere.

-If the separation is amicable, some people choose to stay on the same policy, especially where there are kids dependants involved.
+If the separation is amicable, some people choose to stay on the same policy, especially where there are kids dependents involved.

 It's best to give us a call on 1800 623 893 to discuss your policy.